md84419/kit-app-title-menu-logo-experiment/README.md

   -  Differentiation and memorability, building a connection with our target audience

 ## The solution
-Omniverse currently provides limited ability to control the Chrome for applications.
+Omniverse currently provides limited ability to control the [chrome](https://www.nngroup.com/articles/browser-and-gui-chrome/) for applications.
 This experiment provides a way to work around those limitations to create a more distinctive app design.
 This should be considered a temporary workaround until Omniverse provides a better solution: we're taking advantage of undocumented features about the way that Omniverse currently works, which results in fragile code which is likely to break in future